section945/Jeremys-CCNP-ENCOR-labs/README.md

 These are some of the labs from Jeremy's IT lab ENCOR course recreated in EVE-NG.
-All made using Cisco vIOS images (DO NOT ASK FOR IMAGES - be resourceful yourself).
+All made using Cisco vIOS images and a Linux Alpine virtual image (DO NOT ASK FOR IMAGES - be resourceful yourself).
 Full credit goes to Jeremy of course for making these labs in CML.
 He is simply the best Cisco instructor I have ever seen and if you are studying for the CCNA/CCNP you should absolutely watch his courses!